Ahmed291005/BlogApp/README.md

 ---

-Would you like me to also make a **matching README for the frontend (React part)** when we get there, so both repos look like a single polished full-stack project?
+Do you want me to also **add a section showing how to switch from SQLite → PostgreSQL** (since your requirements.txt has `psycopg2-binary`)?
+That way your README covers both dev (SQLite) and production (Postgres) setups.